 Weight: 28g | Rating: 9/10

-The lens adjusts automatically depending on light conditions.
-It’s not fast, but if you’re in and out of the woods on a semi-regular basis, this clever tech is a useful feature.
+This photochromic version comes with a lens that adjusts automatically depending on light conditions.
+It’s not fast, but if you’re in and out of the woods on a semi-regular basis, this clever tech can be a useful feature.
 There’s also a clear lens included which will cover most UK winter conditions.

 Read our full test review of the 100% Speedcraft Photochromic glasses